 Eventually you grow up, start to learn right and wrong, and start to realize that the life you had before was not normal.
 Sometimes the situations you are in helps you to see what you really want and what you don’t want, and who you want to be.
 For me, it was hard growing up, even after I was adopted in the 4th grade.
 I had a lot of issues to get through.
 However, I was one of the lucky ones.
 There are so many people that stay in the system that never feel like they have a place to call home.
 No family to rely on.

-For me I eventually learned to control myself and my anger.
+For me I eventually overcame my trials.
 I knew who I wanted to be and the type of person I wanted to be.
-I had a decent support system and eventually found God which brought even more peace to my life.
+I had a decent support system (adopted mom and other parental figures) and I eventually found God which brought even more peace to my life.
 There were people that came into my life that helped mold me as they led by example and talked with me.
 They helped lead me to greater and better things for myself and for those around me.
 I went from feeling unsafe around people to feeling safe with some people.
 I went from being terrible and behind in school to doing really well.
-I went from being angry to having control and peace.
+I went from being angry to having peace in my life.
 I went from having these terrible memories to using them to motivate myself to become a better person and to help others.
-That is why I want to do foster care, and why I’m writing this blog post right now.

 We all face difficulties in life.
 Some of us more than others.
-I’ve learned to learn from my trials.
+I’ve learned tmthat our trials can be our best teachers.
 Every time you face something difficult, there is always something to learn from it.
 Thomas S Monson, a past President of the Church of Jesus Christ of Latter-day Saints once said,

 “Our Heavenly Father, who gives us so much to delight in, also knows that we learn and grow and become stronger as we face and survive the trials through which we must pass.
 We know that there are times when we will experience heartbreaking sorrow, when we will grieve, and when we may be tested to our limits.
 However, such difficulties allow us to change for the better, to rebuild our lives in the way our Heavenly Father teaches us, and to become something different from what we were—better than we were, more understanding than we were, more empathetic than we were, with stronger testimonies than we had before.”
 (I will Not Fail Thee, nor Forsake)